As a climate champion, do you know how to use this one tip… a values sandwich, to get action on your climate projects?

 Enter the Value’s Sandwich.
 The most effective way to communicate short of telling a story.
 Developed by Anat Shenker-Osorio of Berkeley and used in the Race-Class Narrative Action project, it’s been the spark for many other successful campaigns.
 (Though she doesn’t call it a sandwich and her process has a few more layers.)

 To make a sandwich, you need a couple of pieces of bread.
 People are connected by their shared values.
 The bread represents this shared value.
 The next piece needed for a good sandwich is the spread or accompaniment.
 Mustard, mayo, or salsa; lettuce, tomato or cheese.
 This is a statement of how our core values are being violated, by who, and especially why.
 Finally comes the meat, or eggplant if you prefer.
-This is our solution to the issue.
+This is our solution to the issue or our vision.
 It’s held in place by the second piece of bread which represents a return to our core values and a good call to action.

 This is what it looks and sounds like: